emanalejlah/ios-Developer-Portfolio/README.md

 # ios-Developer-Portfolio
-# Hi 👋, I'm Eman Al-ejilah iOS app developer , trainee at at Apple Developer Academy
+# Hi 👋, I'm Eman Al-ejilah iOS app developer , trainee at Apple Developer Academy
 # Estaddel
 an app that helps guardians who want informative information (fees, location, facilities, transportation), to search and compare leverage, so the kids join a school that fits their financial abilities and their kids' abilities.